molines/ENERGETICS/DOC/ENERGETICS_FORCE_WRF.md

 (ocean) all points whose usage is marked as 17.
 Unfortunatly, in this `LU_INDEX`, Black Sea and Azov Sea are marked 21, which correspondonds to lakes.
 This is the source of the mistake for having unrealistic values over BSAS.
   A new sosie interpolation was done using `SEAMASK` instead of `LU_INDEX = 17`.
+==> After this new interpolation, BSAS system looks regular !
+  * **eNATK36X-JMFOR3** : this is the equivalent of JMFOR2 but with corrected forcing files.